zzheads/countries/README.md

 # countries
-This is my first project from Java Techdegree course on Treehouse.com Uses Spring Framework, deployed on Heroku
+This is my first project from Java Techdegree course on Treehouse.com Uses Spring Framework, deployed on Heroku at https://zzheads-countries.herokuapp.com/